umkoin/umkoin/README.md

 out collectively by the network.
 Umkoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately usable, binary version of the Umkoin Core software, see http://www.umkoin.org/en/download.php.
+For more information read the Umkoin [website](http://www.umkoin.org).

 License
 -------